mazgi/dotfiles/README.md

 ## How to use

-Sign in iCloud on macOS GUI.
+1. Sign in iCloud on macOS GUI.
+1. Install "git" command.

 ```shellsession
 curl -L --proto-redir -all,https 'https://raw.githubusercontent.com/mazgi/.dotfiles/master/setup/setup.sh' | bash